VerifiableFL: Verifiable Claims for Federated Learning using Exclaves: Exclaves

 \subsection{Exclave concept}

-To make verifiable claims about a trained FL model, one needs verifiable evidence about each of the data transformations that constituted the training process.
-In FL, each round of local model updates performed by a data provider would be such a data transformation; the inputs would be the current model and training data and the outputs would be the updated local model.
+Current TEE implementations use attestation to establish a trust relationship between the TEE and a verifier.
+For example, an attested TLS network connection~\cite{fossati-tls-attestation-08} can prove that the verifier communicates with the TEE and that all messages received via that TLS connection are sent by the TEE.

+However, as explained in \S\ref{sec:background:threat_model}, an adversary who has the ability to leak data from a TEE (\eg through a side channel) can undermine the security guarantees of current TEE implementations, including those intended to secure FL training.
+In the above example, this adversary could leak the session key of the attested TLS connection and then masquerade as the TEE.
+In the presence of such an adversary, we cannot rely on an approach that requires data within the TEE to be kept secret from the adversary.

+\mypar{Exclaves} Therefore, we introduce an \emph{exclave}, which is an \emph{integrity-only} execution environment that does not contain data that must be kept secret from the adversary.
+Similar to TEEs, an exclave ensures that code is executed without external interference, and that the data within the exclave can only be modified by code within the exclave.
+Thus, the exclave offers \emph{integrity} guarantees for its code and data, even against privileged software running on the same host.

+In contrast to TEEs, however, exclaves do not offer confidentiality guarantees---the only piece of data that must be kept secret from the adversary is a single attestation signing key.
+As we explain in \S\ref{sec:exclaves:impl}, this key can be held by a secure coprocessor, which is hardened against side-channel attacks by being physically separate~\cite{frazelle2019securing}.

+Code running within the exclave can then request the coprocessor to produce a signed attestation report, which contains (i)~a measurement of the exclave's code and data at deployment time and (ii)~additional user-defined data supplied by the code inside exclave at runtime.
+This type of attestation report can be used to prove that a particular statement was made by the exclave.

-An \emph{exclave} is an integrity-only execution environment that can be used to attest individual data transformations at runtime.
+\mypar{Exclave Data Records~(EDRs)} The attestation report can be used to produce an unforgeable record of \emph{data transformations} carried out by the exclave (\ie any computation inside the exclave that takes a set of data inputs and produces a set of data outputs).
+Exclaves can thus be used to attest individual data transformations at runtime.
 By performing a data transformation within an exclave, the exclave can produce a runtime attestation proof that binds the data transformation to the specific code and data of the transformation.
 We refer to this attestation proof as an \emph{exclave data record}~(EDR).

-An EDR is signed attestation proof that contains (i)~a representation of a data transformation performed by that exclave, and (ii)~a measurement of the exclave's code.
-Formally, it is an existence proof that at least one execution of the specified code resulted in the specified data transformation.